gecio/gecio.github.io/docs/_optimist/guided_tour/step10/index.en.md

 ## The network

 You will start with the network.
-With previous commands, you have additional options you can list with `--help`.
+As with previous commands, you have additional options you can list with `--help`.

 To create your network use the following command: